Conditional analysis for mixed covariates, with application to feed intake of lactating sows: Sow data application

-To study and interpret the effect of each covariate we predict quantiles at combinations of different values of covariates and investigate the predicted values against the covariates.
-For each of three lactation days ($ j = 3, 10, 17$) we consider three values of average humidity (first quartile, median, and third quartile) and the two levels of parity ($0$ for older sows and $1$ for younger sows).
-For the functional covariate $T_{ij}(t)$ we create seven smooth temperature curves given in Figure \ref{temperature curves} by first obtaining pointwise quantiles of temperature and then smoothing them for each of quantiles levels $\eta = 0.2, 0.3, \ldots,$ and $0.8$.
-In summary for each of three lactation days we make prediction of distribution and the first quartile of two responses for $42$ ($3 \times 2 \times 7$) different combinations of covariates values.
-To avoid extrapolation we ascertain that there are reasonably many observed measurements at each of the combinations and bottom $25\%$ of the responses are not dominantly from one of the parity group; see distribution of each response by the parity in Figure \ref{response_by_parity}.
+To understand the relationship between the lactating sows feed intake and the thermal condition of the farrowing room, we systematically compare and study the predicted quantiles of two responses at combinations of different values of temperature, humidity, and parity.
+For each of three lactation days ($j = 3, 10, 17$) we consider three values of average humidity (first quartile, median, and third quartile) and two levels of parity ($0$ for older sows and $1$ for younger sows).
+Based on the experimenters' interest, for the functional covariate $T_{ij}(\cdot)$ we consider seven smooth temperature curves given in Figure 2.
+Each of these curves are obtained by first calculating pointwise quantiles of temperature at five-minute intervals for a specific level and then smoothing it; we considered quantiles levels $\eta = 0.2, 0.3, \ldots,$ and $0.8$.
+In short, for each of three lactation days we obtain the first quartile of two responses for 42 different combinations ($3$ humidity values $\times$ 2 parity levels $\times$ 7 temperature curves) using the proposed method.
+To avoid extrapolation we ascertain that (i) there are reasonably many observed measurements at each of the combinations and (ii) bottom 25\% of the responses are not dominantly from one of the parity group; see distribution of each response by the parity in Figure \ref{response_by_parity}.